︎

 in collaboration with collective the 2vvo

-Part of the curatorial team for exhibitions
+Member of the curatorial team for exhibitions

 Santa Monica (USA) / Studio One Oh Six L.A artist run space/ Curatorial work and set up / 2018

-Link to the 2vvo
+the 2vvo

-Link to Studio 1-0-6
+Studio 1-0-6

 CODE DE NUIT